quicwg/base-drafts/draft-ietf-quic-http.md

     {{!RFC7540}}, Section 5.3).
 Add one to the value to obtain a weight between 1 and 256.

+A PRIORITY frame MAY identify a dependent stream with a stream ID of 0; as in
+{{!RFC7540}}, this makes the request dependent on the root of the dependency tree.
+Stream ID 0 and stream ID 1 cannot be reprioritized; an attempt to reprioritize these stream MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.

-A PRIORITY frame MUST have a payload length of nine octets.
-A PRIORITY frame of any other length MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+The length of a PRIORITY frame is 9 octets.
+A PRIORITY frame with any other length MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.

 ### SETTINGS {#frame-settings}